lev2pr0/ipwhois/README.md

 ### CSV Limitations:
-- Must use CSV default comma delimitation;
+- Requires use of CSV files' default comma delimitation
-- Column name containing IPs must be provided
+- Requires column name with IPs and will be prompted for provide; Case sensitive

 ### TXT Limitation:
-- Must be space or line delimited
+- Requires to be space or line delimited

 *For test samples:* see *test_samples* folder in repository [here](https://github.com/lev2pr0/ipwhois/tree/main/test_samples)